0mppula/Eloquent_JavaScript_Third_Edition/readme.md

 # Eloquent JavaScript, 3rd Edition: A Modern Introduction to Programming

-Exercises done by me from the ebook "[Eloquent JavaScript, 3rd Edition][1]" by: Marjin Haverbeke.
+Exercises done by me from the ebook "[Eloquent JavaScript, 3rd Edition][1]" by: Marijn Haverbeke.

 ### Chapter 1: Values, Types, and Operators